JosephLai241/nomad/README.md

 ## Numbered Mode

-Any options that require a target file requires `nomad` to be run in numbered mode prior to using that command.
-You can do this by including the `-n` flag.
+**Any options that require a target file argument requires `nomad` to be run in numbered mode prior to using that command.
+You can do this by including the `-n` flag.**

 The options that require numbered mode before running are: